-"Eleanor Oliphant Is Completely Fine" Book Discussion and Easy Scone Themed Recipe
+"Eleanor Oliphant Is Completely Fine" Book Discussion and Easy Cheese Scone Recipe

 Eleanor Oliphant, lonely and literally scarred by the past, is desperate for a change, and to connect with someone, going whole weekends without speaking to a soul, other than the grocer who carries the vodka that helps her forget.
 At a concert, she sees a singer whom she thinks is the answer to everything she, and her tyrant mother, have ever wanted for her in a man.
 So the socially inept, sneaker-clad, make-up ignorant Eleanor sets out to learn about personal grooming in the most hilarious debacles anyone has ever encountered in a salon, ending with the poor waxing technician being slapped!
 Then a coworker who is more adept at social interaction but more challenged at grooming helps Eleanor to make a new friend of an elderly man, and to overcome her shyness and hermit routine.
 “A woman who scorns the conventions of polite society,” is hilarious, articulate, and tragic yet triumphant.
 Eleanor Oliphant

 Perfect for fans of

 - awkward comedies/humor